 A curious discussion arose late one night at a bar with a fellow writer.
 From a dissertation of whether one would rather spend a day with Leo or Justin Timberlake (in a vacuum – definition of vacuum unclear) arose temporality.
 Perhaps in the moment, it’s more fun to do whatever JT has planned.
-He is almost certainly more relatable, down-to-earth, and the chances of a second encounter are infinitely larger than full membership in the Pussy Posse.
+He is almost certainly more relatable, down-to-earth, and the chances of a second encounter are infinitely larger.
 But is that what that one night is about?
-I don’t need to feel comfortable while hanging out with Leo; whatever we do will be rooted in my brain like misguided tradition in the South.
+I don’t need to feel comfortable while hanging out with Leo; whatever we do will be a forever-lasting memory.
 So, obviously, we had to know what that meant for TV classics like Breaking Bad versus film classics like There Will Be Blood.

 Breaking Bad is, as you may have heard, one of the five greatest shows of all-time.
 Objectively.
 Ozymandias projects in the corner of my brain next to Striking Out Ten Little League Batters and First Time I Had Ice Cream.
 There are moments of Breaking Bad that deserve their own payment subscription, like, a separate package to make other shows feel better about themselves.

 I have never discussed Breaking Bad with anyone in the last two years.